LeoFabrial/leofabrial/README.md

 ## Hello there :smile:

-I do fullstack web and mobile app development using React Native.
-Currently exploring/learning Rust for use in backend.
+I do fullstack web and mobile app development using NextJs and React Native.
+Currently exploring/learning Rust.

 I do photography when I'm away from keyboard.
 I also stream myself learning code.